Debug native crashes

 If you're struggling to understand a native crash dump or tombstone, Debugging Native Android Platform Code is a good introduction.

 For a fuller catalog of common types of crash and how to investigate them, see Diagnosing Native Crashes.

-The ndk-stack tool can help symbolize your crashes,
+The ndk-stack tool can help symbolize your crashes.

-and ndk-gdb lets you attach
+command-line, ndk-gdb lets you attach either

 Debug native memory issues